proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 # Expressions

+## Behavioral
+- As a developer, I look for the opportunity to face new challenges while solving problems, to have the opportunity to learn with others along the way.
+- I'm looking to find a better balanced life, where I have the opportunity to spend time with my family, studying and improving.
+- I'm looking to be part of a community where I can meet people, have the opportunity to share ideas, advice and be myself.
+- I'm looking for a culture where I can help making decisions, where my ideas are valuable and appreciated.
+- I'm looking for the opportunity to work in an open, inclusive team, and always ready to overcome any challenge, where everybody is very supportive to continue growing.
+- I'm looking for the opportunity to develop my skills and just grow as a person, where I can be who I really am.
+- I want to work with people who really appreciate everything you see around us, where I can take the good of each circumstance as an experience to continue learning.
+- I want to be in an environment where I can adapt to new situations as part of the change, where mistakes are seen as an opportunity for improvement.
+- I want to work in a place where I can develop self-confidence at my own pace, where I can give myself time to reflect on the past and focus on the future.
+- I want to work with people who have an excitement for adventure and the same passion to continue learning.

 ## Daily Standup
 - Yesterday, I started to dig into the ticket ###
 - I made good progress on this task here.
 I think I've got about two hours left.